googleanalytics/ga-dev-tools/README.md

 Also see [Gatsby Config API](https://www.gatsbyjs.org/docs/gatsby-config/).

-### .prettierrc

-This is used to configure [prettier], an opinionated code formatter that helps keep the code looking consistent.

 [view the site]: https://ga-dev-tools.appspot.com
 [submitting an issue]: https://github.com/googleanalytics/ga-dev-tools/issues/new
 [request a new demo or tool]: https://github.com/googleanalytics/ga-dev-tools/issues/new